 - only share your information in limited circumstances, to comply with the law or to protect you and others.

-- As a Wiki Project Lead and or Participant you have the option to have your details (name, company and email address) listed as part of the project that you are working on or removed.
-You are able to amend and remove your details yourself or they can be removed by emailing email@example.com
+- As a Wiki Project Lead and/or participant you have the option to have your details (name, company and email address) listed as part of the project that you are working on or to have them removed.
+You are able to amend and remove your details yourself alternatively, or they can be removed by emailing email@example.com.

 Please be aware: